 Students confront many adjustments as they make the transition from high school to college.
 This may be the first time that they have to assume full responsibility for their own day-to-day life.
 They are developing adult identities, and must take responsibility for their own decisions.
 Your student will be making new friends, may be living in a new place, and delving into academics that are far more challenging than what they had experienced in high school.
 New Freshman often find themselves needing to step out of their comfort zones and adjust their routines and habits in order to accommodate their new college lives.
 Though Mason has many resources to help students with this transition, none will be as important as your reassurance and support.

 Parents/Guardians have a unique opportunity to act as the student’s primary supporter.
 You can encourage your student to seek out an advisor, residence hall staff, and faculty members when you feel he or she is struggling.
 You can familiarize yourself with the many student services on campus in this handbook.
 The more you learn about what is available at Mason, the better prepared you will be to help direct your student to the appropriate service.
 Although you may be tempted to make that contact for your student it is important that your student contact the appropriate office.
 Knowing when and how to seek advice fosters maturity that your student needs to learn as a young adult.
 Developing maturity and responsibility is a major developmental goal for the college years.
-If you feel unsure of what support service your student might need, suggest that he/she call the Academic Advising & Transfer Center; we can help determine the best available resources.
+If you feel unsure of what support service your student might need, suggest that he/she call the Center for Academic Advising, Retention & Transitions; we can help determine the best available resources.